SaswatPadhi/saswatpadhi.github.io/_blogposts/2023-12_qubes-audio-control/index.md

 I will conclude this post with a few scripts that use the two scripts above, but target the AppVM that is running the currently focused window.
-I find myself using all three of the following scripts quite heavily, and I even have keyboard shortcuts for these.
+I find myself using the following scripts quite heavily, and I even have keyboard shortcuts for these.
 The key idea is to use [`xdotool`][xdotool] utility to get information regarding the active window, in particular the _window class name_.